the-navigator/Libre/README.md

 	2. Gelion Typeface
 	3. Berlin Round
 	4. Seoge UI
-## Programming Libre
+## Programming Libre 📃
 This section is intended to those who wish to conribute to the project.
-Befor you do, kindly check the Code of Conduct and License attached to this repository. *Cheers!*
+Befor you do, kindly check [this out](https://github.com/the-navigator/Libre/blob/master/CONTRIBUTING.md) and License attached to this repository. *Cheers!*🎉
 ### Development
 - Language Used: **C#**, .NET 4.7.2
 - IDE : **Visual Studio**